Able to converse in sign language, and wondering what more you can do with this skill?

 Target Audience

-SgSL learners who are interested to have a taste of sign language interpreting
+Singapore Sign Language learners who are interested in having a taste of sign language interpreting.
+Deaf and hearing signers both welcome.

 Class Size